notofonts/noto-docs/src/miniarticles/NotoSansSaurashtra.md

 # Noto Sans Saurashtra

-Noto Sans Saurashtra is a sanserif design intended for general use for the Saurashtra script.
+Noto Sans Saurashtra is a sanserif design for texts in the Saurashtra script.

-It contains 96 glyphs and 3 OpenType features, and supports 90 characters from the Unicode blocks: Saurashtra.
+Noto Sans Saurashtra has multiple weights, contains 96 glyphs, 3 OpenType features, and supports 90 characters: Saurashtra.

 ## Supported writing systems